About us: English | 中文简体 | 中文繁體 | 日本語

 The original Department of Education was founded in 1896 and became the School of Education in 1947.
 It has a long-standing reputation as a centre of excellence for teaching and research in a wide range of areas of educational practice and policy.
 The School employs over 100 academic staff who teach more than 2,500 students.
-It has a history of 5 star rated research and is an international leader in education.
+It is home to a number of departments and research centres with a history of top rated research and is an international leader in education.

 With a population of more than 28,000 students including 4,000 international students from over 150 countries, Birmingham is one of the largest international student communities in the UK.
 We support International Students by familiarising them with the UK educational system and helping them to develop their academic English.